 It has been a season of loss, this winter just gone.
 Too many have departed.
 They never die for me, they leave a little imprint on my heart.
 But my heart is heavy, it beckons the climes of spring and a changing of seasons.
 I’m a little tired.
 Three people departed, all within quick succession.
 And why is it that even when we know it’s coming; and we know it’s inevitable we are still a little shocked.
 Perhaps it is because we are inherently hopeful, and it is that hope that leads us to acceptance.

 I’m from a small family.
-I grew up with one sister, two parents, four grandparents, three great grandparents, one uncle, one aunt and three cousins.
+I grew up with one sister, two parents, four grandparents, three great grandparents, two uncles, one aunt and three cousins.
 We are a very tight knit bunch.
 Sixteen in total, now there are eight.
 Does that mean I only have half of what I had before, half of the laughter, half of the love, half of the heroes?

 Four weeks ago my Uncle left us.
 Most people will remember him for his stellar career but that is not how I will remember him.
 I remember his laugh and his love for my aunt.
 Theirs was one of life’s great love affairs, tumultuous, passionate and enduring.
 I told him that was how I would remember him.
 I had a chance to say goodbye, a couple of weeks before.
 I haven’t had that before, but it still felt hollow.
 He was worried that day, I tried to reassure him.
 As I left he still had strength for a genuine squeeze and I whispered something in his ear from my childhood, it was a very happy thought and we tipped in slightly closer and laughed.
 That was the last time I saw him.
 It was not the time for me any longer.
 It was the time for his wife and children; and my Dad; his only brother.